realzeitmedia/g2s2/README.md

 Key features:
  - Can do the sampling before building the measurement key, which can save Sprintf()s.
- - Fills UDP packets ebfore sending them.
+ - Fills UDP packets before sending them.

 See example_test.go for usage.